 Attending graduate school can most definitely make a positive impact on your future or current career.
 It is also very expensive and can lead to massive student loans.
-Students therefore are always looking for funding sources to help pay for college that they don’t need to pay back.
+Students therefore are always looking for funding sources to help pay for school that they don’t need to pay back.
 Taking some time now to research your options can save you tens of thousands of dollars of future student loan payments.
 Here are some places to consider when researching scholarships and funding grad school.

 Check with your current employer

 Many companies offer some level of tuition reimbursement or assistance.
 This can be a great source of funding.
 This is especially true if your employment is somehow related to your field of study.
 Many employers offer tuition assistance only if the field of study has some relationship to the job you are currently doing or the industry you are currently in.
 There may be requirements that you maintain a certain grade average.
 In many cases, you may not get the funding until after you have taken those classes and can show your final grade for the class.
 This means that you may be using your tuition assistance from your employer to pay back some of the loan amount you used to pay for the class.